L3MON4D3/LuaSnip/DOC.md

 ----

 With `$name` or `${name:default}` you can insert the value of a variable.
-When a variable isn’t set, its default or the empty string is inserted.
+When a variable isn't set, its default or the empty string is inserted.
-When a variable is unknown (that is, its name isn’t defined) the name of the variable is inserted and it is transformed into a placeholder.
+When a variable is unknown (that is, its name isn't defined) the name of the variable is inserted and it is transformed into a placeholder.

 ----

-The above necessiates a differentiation between `unknown` and `unset` variables:
+The above necessitates a differentiation between `unknown` and `unset` variables:

 For LuaSnip, a variable `VARNAME` is `unknown` when `env.VARNAME` returns `nil` and `unset` if it returns an empty string.